 Have you ever wanted to start your own store but were unable to raise funds?
 Did you think you couldn’t do it because you had no money?
 Do you want to know how to create a £16 business start-up?
-You can do it with mental illness, as most of it is automatic once it is up and running.
+You can do it easily, as most of it is automatic once it is up and running.

 OK then let’s get the party started.